Chandrika08/Facial_Skin_Type_Classification_Using_ML/README.md

 This project aims to classify facial skin types (oily, dry, normal) using machine learning models.
 Accurate skin type classification is essential for personalized skincare and dermatological treatments.

+Repository Structure:-

+The dataset used is uploaded in the repository.
+All code, including preprocessing, model training, and evaluation, is available in Colab notebook uploaded to the repository.

 Approach:-

 Data Collection: